A NEW SUPERINTENDENT’S GUIDE

 Just for the heck of it, let me ask you this question?
 How would you go about improving some of the above variables by consolidation, state takeover, further reliance on high stakes testing, or grading school districts?
 Those are extant solutions to improve “failing” school districts.

 Your first job is to determine how the curriculum serves the students in your new school district.
-By gathering teachers from all levels of the school district, you will find that the curriculum is consistent or it is in tatters across the district that will tell you that staff are unknowing about what they are supposed to be teaching.
+By gathering teachers from all levels of the school district, you will find that the curriculum is consistent or it is in tatters across the district that it will tell you that staff are unknowing about what they are supposed to be teaching.
 You might also get that information from your administrative staff.
 However, you might know that what is written down on paper, may not be what is actually being taught.

 Since reading is the basis of almost everything that we do, take a look at the resources being used to help students with reading problems.
 You might want to talk to your board about policy priorities, such as reading and early childhood programs.
 If there are few dollars being funneled in this direction, there may have to be a board decision to change that direction.